bregman-arie/devops-exercises/README.md

 It's important to note that:

 * Serverless Computing is still using servers.
 So saying there are no servers in serverless computing is completely wrong
-* Serverless Computing allows you to have different paying model.
+* Serverless Computing allows you to have a different paying model.
 You basically pay only when your functions are running and not when the VM or containers are running as in other payment models
 </b></details>

 ## AWS